andyrobinson/ard-nav/README.md

 * MultiLogger - logs simultaneously to the given list of loggers
 * Navigator - Navigate to a destination lat/long by repeatedly steering
 * Position - lat/long struct with error values
+* RotaryPID - implementation of a PID (proportional-integral-derivative) algorithm for steering a course
+* Routes - contains courses to steer
 * Rudder - wrapper around servo to limit deflection
 * Sail - sailing logic; set sail angle according to relative wind, only gybe when necessary
 * SDLogger - logs to an SD card
 * SelfTest - power-on self test routines
 * SerialLogger - log to the serial port (for Arduino Serial monitor)
 * Stubs - home grown stubs for use in unit testing
-* Switches - reads three switches for in-the-field configuration changes
+* Switches - reads three switches and a proportional RC input for in-the-field configuration changes
 * Tacker - steer directly or do a tack, using Helm
 * TestEg - example of using Gtest (google C++ test library)
 * Timer - wrapper around delay function, for testing and possible multi-tasking